Colorado Sales Tax & Audit Guide

 If the Colorado Department of Revenue determines the correct amount of tax has not been paid, your business will receive a Notice of Deficiency.

 I Received a Colorado Sales Tax Audit Notice.
-What Should I Do?
+What Should I Do Next?

-Businesses that receive a sales tax audit notice need to consider the following questions:
+Businesses that receive a sales tax audit notice need to consider the following questions when considering next steps:

-Unless you can confidently answer these questions, hiring a professional is most likely to be the best option.
-Contact us to learn how our sales tax professionals can give you the peace of mind and confidence you’ll need during your audit.
+Unless you can confidently answer these questions, hiring a professional is most likely to be of some value.
+Contact us to learn how our sales tax professionals can give you the peace of mind and confidence you’ll need during the audit process.

 Visit our resource pages for more information to help you make critical decisions during your Connecticut sales and use tax audit.